 Asset Drawer

 The Asset Drawer lists all created and modified files.
-It sits above the prompt box so you can view all changes made in the duration of a thread in one place and bulk accept or reject a response’s suggestions.
+It sits above the prompt box so you can view all changes made in the duration of a thread in one place and bulk keep or undo a response’s suggestions.

 Restore Checkpoint

-Restore Checkpoint does not revert actionable code to undecided.
-It returns you to a conclusive point in time, erasing any new code and/or code modifications made by Bezi after the point.
+Restore Checkpoint does not revert kept code to undecided.
+It returns you to a conclusive point in time of the entire project, erasing any new code and/or code modifications made by Bezi after that point.

 This functionality is similar to the Edit Prompt functionality, but it allows you to return to a specific response without anything regenerating (whereas with Editing, you have to modify a prompt and therefore regenerate it’s results to return to that point).